rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 ## Tip 42:   Remarkability

 Traditional marketing curricula refer to the four p’s of marketing: product, price, promotion, and placement.
-The idea is that if you cover all four of these categories, you’ll have

-what is the goal of marketing?
+What is the goal of marketing?
 Its purpose is to create a connection between producers and consumers of a product or service.
 Viral marketing happens when an idea is remarkable enough that consumers spread it from one person to the next.

 Remarkable definitely doesn’t mean the same thing as good.
 To be remarkable means that something is worthy of attention.

-remarkability means that people talk about you before they are asked.
+Remarkability means that people talk about you before they are asked.

-You will not become a remarkable software developer by simply being better than all
+You will not become a remarkable software developer by simply being better than all.

-remarkability means that people talk about you before they are asked.

 **Act on It!**

 Start small, but try to do something remarkable on your current project or job.
 See whether people “remark.”
 If not, why not?
 If so, in what ways?

 ## Tip 43:   Making the Hang

-the really good people won’t mind if you want to know them.
+The really good people won’t mind if you want to know them.
 People like to be appreciated, and they like to talk about the topics they are passionate about.
 The fact that they are the professional or the guru or the leader or the renowned author doesn’t change that they’re human and like to interact with other humans.

-the most serious barrier between us mortals and the people we admire is our own fear.
+The most serious barrier between us mortals and the people we admire is our own fear.

-you don’t want to just randomly start babbling at these people.
+You don’t want to just randomly start babbling at these people.
 You’ll obviously want to seek out the ones with which you have something in common.

-you can make the hang online as well as in person.

-software developers have the advantage of being able to easily reach each other no matter where we may be.
+You can make the hang online as well as in person.
+Software developers have the advantage of being able to easily reach each other no matter where we may be.

 **Act on It!**

 Pick one of your favorite pieces of software and e-mail its creator.
 Look for a situation where you can see the person (a users’ group meeting or speech are good possibilities), and go out of your way to start a conversation,

-Can't We Just....

 “Can’t we just....”
 The operative word in the phrase is actually we.
 This word implies that the business is reaching out to IT as a critical part of their team.